 When I taught at Xavier University, many of my MBA students were folks from P&G, Toyota, and GE.
 Very smart people, but very stupid human beings.

 Following the treatise of AG Lafley, former CEO of P&G (now returned to that role), managers aspiring to the C-suite believed data was their ticket to the big penthouse office.
-However, after the horrific financial crisis of 2008, even Lafley himself lost faith in strategic guidance using data along.
-While not entirely relinquishing his love of data, Lafley now agrees there’s nothing inherently scientific about data and opening himself up to other types of intelligence, including human intelligence.
+However, after the horrific financial crisis of 2008, even Lafley lost faith in strategic guidance using data alone.
+While not entirely relinquishing his love of data, Lafley now agrees there’s nothing inherently scientific about data and he is opening himself up to other types of intelligence, including human intelligence in his return to the brand.

 When Lafley first assumed leadership of P&G, he was the savior for brands that had lost much of their luster over the years.
 His focus on innovation, marketing, and strategy using analytics-driven insights was just what the flailing company needed.
 Lafley’s engineering focus on number crunching worked — until the 2008 economic crisis, when tough economic times revealed the importance of human understanding in supplementing data-driven insights.